Nooxet/raspi_stuff/README.md

 # raspi_stuff
-Random stuff for the Raspberry Pi
+Random scripts, programs and daemons for the Raspberry Pi.

+Running Raspbian Jessie on a raspi model 1 B.